 - Something new or different.
 A new job, process, or user might be a sign something is amiss.
 Maybe some files have changed that shouldn’t.

-A company may not be able to prevent all cyber attacks, but it’s critical to do everything possible to secure your programs, website, servers, and data.
+A company may not be able to prevent all website risks or cyber attacks, but it’s critical to do everything possible to secure your programs, website, servers, and data.
 Talk to us about a vulnerability check for your company.